alan-turing-institute/AutisticaCitizenScience/project-communications/meet-ups/plan-structure-templates.md

 Agenda is TBC and will be distributed early next week 😊

-If there is anything you would like to discuss in particular, please do send me an email (ccoupat@turing.ac.uk).
+If there is anything you would like to discuss in particular, please do send Georgia an email (gaitkenhead@turing.ac.uk).

 Looking forward to seeing you all!

 Many thanks,
-Lotty Coupat
+Georgia and Lotty

 AutSPACEs Community Manager
-Email: ccoupat@turing.ac.uk
+Email: gaitkenhead@turing.ac.uk
-Mobile no: 07528667077

 ### Tweet - 7 days prior